This post contains affiliate links. Please see our disclosure policy.

 - Pears – Use whatever type of pear you like best – use Bartlett, Green or Red Anjou, or Comice Pears.
 Or, use a mix!

 Step 1: Make the Salted Caramel Sauce.
 This can be done up to a week ahead.
 Cook sugar down in a pot until it liquifies, then whisk in butter and heavy cream.
-It takes just 10 minutes!
 Let this chill until it’s semi thick but still pourable.

 Step 2: Make the Pear Filling.
-Slice your pears, and toss them together in a buttered baking dish with the remaining filling ingredients.
-Let the pear mixture rest while you make the biscuit topping.
-(It’s not going to look super pretty at this point, but that’s normal!)
+Slice your pears, and toss in a buttered baking dish with the remaining filling ingredients.
+Let the pear mixture rest while you make the topping.
+(It’s not going to look super pretty at this point – that’s ok!)

 Step 3: Make the Biscuit Topping.
 Whisk together your dry ingredients in a large bowl, then cut in the butter, and stir in the buttermilk until a dough forms.